Is your Leopard Gecko having shedding problems?

 While this may sound gross, they have several good reasons for doing it.

-First, if a Leopard gecko leaves his shed skin lying around in the wild, it will alert predators of its presence, so eating the shed is a precautionary safety measure protecting it from potential predators.
+In that case, it will alert predators of its presence, so eating the shed is a precautionary safety measure protecting it from potential predators.

 Second, the shed skin has vital nutrients and minerals stored inside it, and by eating it, the gecko avoids wasting any of these nutrients and gets an extra boost to help it grow and support its new layer of skin.